-These Vegan Gluten Free Protein Bars are the perfect delicious and healthy snack.
+These Vegan Protein Bars (that also happen to be gluten free) are the perfect delicious and healthy snack.
 They’re incredibly quick and easy to make, suitable for both gluten free and vegan diets, and most importantly, so yummy!

-I’ve been meaning to create a super easy protein bar recipe for a while and I’ve finally got round to it.
+I’ve been meaning to create a super easy vegan protein bars recipe for a while and I’ve finally got round to it.
 I wanted to create a no bake, fuss free recipe that can be whipped up in under 20 minutes and be ready to enjoy throughout the week!

 For the protein powder, I’m using Garden of Life’s Raw Organic Vegan Vanilla Protein, which is my absolute go-to.
 I love this product, it’s packed with protein, containing 22g protein per serving, and actually tastes yummy!
 It also contains important nutrients such as vitamin D, iron, Zinc, vitamin E, Selenium and Manganese, so this protein compliments a plant based diet amazingly.
 This protein is also certified organic and non GMO, it’s ‘raw’ because heat can denature proteins, so it’s been produced at low temperatures.